MicrosoftDocs/defender-docs/defender-for-iot/set-up-rbac.md

 - [Global Microsoft Entra roles](/entra/identity/role-based-access-control/permissions-reference).
 - [Custom role access](/defender-xdr/custom-roles): Use role-based access control (RBAC) to manage access to specific data, tasks, and capabilities in the Defender portal.

+### heading

+Depending on your tenant, you might have access to RBAC version 1 or 2 instead of the unified version.
+For more information, see [permissions for RBAC version 1](/defender-endpoint/prepare-deployment), or [permissions for RBAC version 2](/defender-endpoint/user-roles#permission-options).

+### RBAC for version 1 or 2

 The permission settings listed in this section apply to the unified RBAC version.
 If you have RBAC version 1 or 2, see [here forpermissions settings information](#rbac-for-version-1-or-2).

+If you're using the Defender portal for the first time, you need to set up all of your roles and permissions.
+For more information, see [manage portal access using role-based access control](/defender-xdr/manage-rbac).

-### Set up unified RBAC roles for site security
+## Set up unified RBAC roles for site security

-To give access to [site security](site-security-overview.md) features assign users the unified RBAC permissions and roles:
+Assign RBAC permissions and roles, based on the [summary table](#summary-of-roles-and-permissions-for-site-security), to give users access to site security features:

 1. In the Defender portal, select **Settings > Microsoft XDR > Permissions and roles**.
 1. Enable **Endpoints & Vulnerability Management**.